Plenaries at ESCAIDE 2023

 Chairs: Jacobo Mendioroz (Public Health Agency of Catalonia) and Henriette de Valk (Santé Publique France)

-Speakers: Marta Vargha (National Institute for Environmental Health, Hungary), Marion Koopmans (Erasmus MC Department of Viroscience, the Netherlands), Paul Griffiths (EMCDDA)
+Speakers: Marta Vargha (National Center for Public Health and Pharmacy, Hungary), Marion Koopmans (Erasmus MC Department of Viroscience, the Netherlands), Paul Griffiths (EMCDDA)

 Plenary D: One Health: Tackling global health challenges together

-One Health collaboration is widely supported and invested in to tackle global health challenges affecting humans, animals, plants and the environment.
-However, implementation of One Health approaches is still not commonplace in many countries given the lack of tradition, collaboration mechanisms, resources or awareness.
+One Health collaboration is widely supported and invested in to tackle global health challenges affecting humans, domestic and wild animals, plants and the environment.
+However, it requires wide-ranging efforts and novel approaches at all levels, from local to global, across sectors and disciplines, involving professionals, policy-makers, communities, agriculture, industry R&D and others.
 The session aims to review current achievements and possible future directions and priorities of One Health initiatives and actions, with an emphasis on international collaboration and antimicrobial resistance.

-Chairs: Mircea Ioan Popa (Carol Davila University of Medicine and Pharmacy, Romania), Luísa Peixe (University of Porto, Portugal) and Ágnes Hadju (Public Health Center Hungary)
+Chairs: Mircea Ioan Popa (Carol Davila University of Medicine and Pharmacy, Romania), Carmen Varela Santos (ECDC) and Agnes Hajdu (National Center for Public Health and Pharmacy, Hungary)

 Speakers: Greg Martin (Health Protection Surveillance Centre, Ireland), Karen Saylors (Labyrinth Global Health, USA), Stef Bronzwaer (EFSA), Sandra Gallina (European Commission)